Keith-Khadar/Gh05t/High_Performance/Recorded_data/README.md

    python3 eeg_data_to_file.py
    ```
 2. The script will automatically start listening for incoming serial data.
-3. Press the `Tab` key to indicate that your eyes are closed.
-Release it to reset the state.
+3. Press the `c` key to indicate that your eyes are closed and press `o` key to indicate that your eyes are open.
-4. Press `Esc` to stop the script.
+4. Press `Ctrl+C` to stop the script.

 ## File Output
 The script creates a CSV file (`received_data.csv`) with the following columns: